 Syeed was an adjunct professor of documentary production at Williams College and a Fulbright Fellow in Cairo, Egypt, where he focused on experimental filmmaking.
 He is an alumnus of New York University’s Tisch School of the Arts and the Middle Eastern & Islamic Studies Department.

 Some extracts from an interaction by Sarah Kabeer.

 Tell us about your childhood.

 M Syeed: Since I was a kid, I was interested in films.
-I would make small movies with my brother, and we would try to replicate special effects we saw in big Hollywood films.
+I would make small movies with my brother, and we would try to replicate the special effects we saw in big Hollywood films.
 But at the same time, we were getting more and more aware that the characters that looked like us on movie screens didn’t represent us.
 South Asian and Muslim characters in films never really felt authentic, and of course most of the time they were villains.
-So I think that awareness led me to consider film as not just something fun, but as a tool to bridge cultures, to create conversations and something to make a career out of.
+So I think that awareness led me to consider film as not just something fun, but as a tool to bridge cultures, create conversations, and something to make a career out of.

 For how long have you been staying outside Kashmir?
 Do you plan to come back, or work from there?

 M Syeed: I was born in the United States.
 So technically, I have never been a resident of Kashmir.
 I visited once as a child, but it was nearly twenty years until I went again.

 How did the thought of making ‘Valley of Saints’ hit you?

 M Syeed: As I didn’t grow up in Kashmir, and didn’t really spend any time there, I was curious about my parents’ homeland.
 So, I thought of making a film that I thought would be the best way to reconnect with the place.